Steps to followfollowCall us: 514 270-8462

 - Your first intake-evaluation meeting is free.

-- Students, recipients of social assistance and unemployed individuals are charged $5 for subsequent individual evaluation or group sessions.
-All other clients are charged a fee equivalent to 5% of their weekly gross revenues.
+- All clients are charged a fee equivalent to 5% of their weekly gross revenues for subsequent individual evaluation or group sessions.

 - You will have a minimum of three individual meetings in order to talk about your situation and your expectations of therapy.